 - Text in images is purely for decoration, or where crucial it is also available in normal text.

 - Any unusual or industry-specific words and phrases are explained in simple English.

-- The full form is included wherever shortened forms like abbreviations, initialisms or acronyms are used.
-You can also hover on some abbreviations to see the full meaning.
-For example: Software as a Service (SaaS).
+- The full form is included wherever shortened forms like abbreviations, initialisms or acronyms are used, for example: Software as a Service (SaaS).

 - The text of all links is descriptive (or if this isn't practical we provide alternative text) to make its purpose clear.

 - The first link on every page bypasses the navigation to move straight to the content.
 This is hidden by default in a standard browser but is accessible in appropriate scenarios.

 - Page addresses (URLs) are readable by humans and are permanent wherever possible.